Tadeusz Mazowiecki: PAX and WTK

-Already during his brief stay at the Warsaw University Mazowiecki joined the Caritas Academica charity organisation, he also briefly headed the University Printing Cooperative between 1947 and 1948.
+Already during his brief stay at the Warsaw University, Mazowiecki joined the Caritas Academica charity organisation and he also briefly headed the University Printing Cooperative between 1947 and 1948.
 In 1946 he also joined Karol Popiel's Labour Party.
-However, later that year the party was outlawed by the new Stalinist authorities of Soviet-controlled Poland.
-Almost all other non-communist organisations soon also became a target of state-sponsored repressions.
+However, later that year, the party was outlawed by the new Stalinist authorities of Soviet-controlled Poland.
+Almost all other non-communist organisations soon also became a target of state-sponsored repression.

 One of the exceptions was the PAX Association, the only large Catholic organisation supported by the Communist authorities – and supporting the authorities in their conflict with the Catholic clergy.
 Mazowiecki joined PAX in 1948, initially as one of the leaders of the youth circles.
 He openly criticised Bolesław Piasecki's vision of the association and his allegiance to the Communists.
 He nevertheless rose through the ranks of various journals published by the association.
-Initially, a journalist in the Dziś i Jutro weekly, in 1950 he became the deputy editor-in-chief of Słowo Powszechne daily newspaper.
+Initially, a journalist in the Dziś i Jutro weekly, in 1950, he became the deputy editor-in-chief of Słowo Powszechne daily newspaper.
 In 1952 the conflict between Piasecki and the opposition within the PAX (the so-called Fronda, composed mostly of young intellectuals) led to Mazowiecki being expelled from the daily and relegated to a less prominent role of an editor of newly created Wrocławski Tygodnik Katolików (Wrocław Catholic Weekly, WTK).
 Until 1955 he served as the editor-in-chief of that journal, he also remained one of the leaders of the opposition within the association, criticising Piasecki and his associates for their conflicts with the Catholic hierarchy, loyalty to the communist authorities, and lack of democratic procedures within PAX.
-For that he was eventually dismissed from the WTK and eventually in 1955 expelled from the association altogether.
+For that, he was eventually dismissed from the WTK and eventually in 1955 expelled from the association altogether.

 Involvement in Communist propaganda

-Despite criticizing Piasecki, Mazowiecki offered his own support to the Communist authorities, expressed in press articles and other publications.
-In 1952, he published a pamphlet titled The enemy remains the same (Wróg pozostał ten sam, co-authored with Zygmunt Przetakiewicz, then editor-in-chief of WTK) imputing an alliance between Polish anti-communist resistance movement and Nazi war criminals.
+Despite criticising Piasecki, Mazowiecki offered his own support to the Communist authorities, expressed in press articles and other publications.
+In 1952, he published a pamphlet titled The enemy remains the same (Wróg pozostał ten sam, co-authored with Zygmunt Przetakiewicz, then editor-in-chief of WTK), implying an alliance between Polish anti-communist resistance movement and Nazi war criminals.
 In a press article published in WTK in 1953, Mazowiecki fiercely condemned Czesław Kaczmarek, then Bishop of Kielce.
 Kaczmarek, groundlessly accused by the Communists of being an American and Vatican spy, was later sentenced to 12 years in prison.